Jeff and MacKenzie Bezos’ Record $160 Billion Divorce is Final

 In a very general sense, community property means that all assets and debts during the marriage are held jointly by the couple regardless of who earned the asset or incurred the debt.
 So why the disparity between the two when it came to dividing the Amazon stock?

 Pre and Post-Nuptial Agreements

-Community property laws can be superseded by a pre or post-nuptial agreement.
-It has been widely reported that the Bezos' did not have a prenuptial agreement.
-They met in 1992 and married within a year which was prior to Amazon's founding in 1994.
-What is less well-known is whether any post-nuptial agreement was executed.
+A pre or post-nuptial agreement supersedes community property laws.
+It’s been widely reported that the Bezos’ did not have a prenuptial agreement.
+They met in 1992 and married within a year which was prior to Amazon’s founding in 1994.
+What is less well-known is whether they had any post-nuptial agreement.

-Las Vegas divorce attorney Jennifer Abrams noted, "We routinely deal with high asset divorces.
+Las Vegas divorce attorney Jennifer Abrams noted, “We routinely deal with high asset divorces.
 Given the apparent financial circumstances at the time of marriage, it is not surprising that there was no prenuptial agreement.
-The financial acquisitions during the marriage, however, raise a question as to whether or not a post-nuptial agreement was put into place.
+The financial acquisitions during the marriage, however, raise a question as to whether or not a post-nuptial agreement was in place.
 Numerous private investment firms contributed heavily into Amazon before it went public.
-In order to minimize investor uncertainty, it's a standard practice to execute a post-nuptial agreement detailing what happens in the event of divorce - even if the couple is happily married at the time."
+In order to minimize investor uncertainty, it’s a standard practice to execute a post-nuptial agreement detailing what happens in the event of divorce.” she said.

 Both Jeff and MacKenzie Bezos have released social media posts praising the other for their cooperation in their divorce matter.
 They also expressed a strong desire to move on with their lives separately and together, albeit in a different manner.
 The ex-couples social media communiques paint a picture of mutual respect.

 Jeff Bezos tweeted “I’m grateful for her support and for her kindness in this process and am very much looking forward to our new relationship as friends and co-parents.”